codeforgoodconf/black_holes_frontend/README.md

 This is the frontend for our web app, so we'll be designing the UX and building functionality for a few modules to communicate with our backend.

+# Technology

+We'll be building a Django app using either React or Angular.